 Well, as a standalone pair of wireless Bluetooth headphones for general use, Kokoon excels in terms of comfort and breathability but there are a couple of caveats to mention.

 For relaxation and travelling Kokoon scores a big comfort victory.
 I often find it really difficult to sleep on planes as the only way I can nod off in the air is in a window seat, leaning up against the cabin wall.
-I’ve tried to do this technique with noise cancelling headphones many times in the past, but always failed because what happens is that your headphones touch the side of the cabin, but your head is two inches away.
+I’ve tried to do this technique with some of the best noise cancelling headphones for sleeping many times in the past, but always failed because what happens is that your headphones touch the side of the cabin, but your head is two inches away.
 It’s not very conducive to getting some zzz’s.

 Kokoon, however, with its ultra-low profile, allows you to doze off whilst ‘side-leaning’ up against a wall, window, or whatever, which feeling like your head is floating inches away.
 I haven’t tried this in a plane yet, but I have some flying to do over the next couple of months so I’ll be sure to update the review when I have more to report.